mvfavila/DafaServer/README.md

    > serverless deploy function -f dafa-server
 2. If 'serverless.yml' file has not been changed:
    > serverless deploy

+## Teardown

+If you want to remove the existing stack:

+> serverless remove --stage dev --region us-east-1

 ## Deploy configuration